 Things to consider if moving to NOLA:

 - Prices are high on everything.
 Rent, car insurance, water bills, boutique gym memberships, and a lot of nice restaurants that you can’t overlook!

 - Also, you will always, and I mean always, have people who want to visit!
 So get used to hosting.

-Don’t get me wrong, I absolutely love having people come and visit, but when they are here on vacation we are basically also on vacation so we spend a lot of money when people are in town.
+Don’t get me wrong, I absolutely love having people come and visit!
+But, when they are here on vacation we are basically also on vacation so we spend a lot of money when people are in town.
 I get it though, people aren’t just here to see us.
-They want to explore the city and what it has to offer, and that often times means a lot of alcohol and food!
+They want to explore the city and what it has to offer.
+That often times means a lot of alcohol and food!
 There’s been times, when I am literally dropping friends off at the airport, while simultaneously picking up our next guests.
-It’s a popular city, I get it.
+It’s a popular city.
 It has it’s drawbacks when it comes to saving money, and although we try to save as much as possible, we aren’t frugal people.
 It evens itself out because when we don’t have friends in town, our weekends consist of a lot of reading, movies, and parks, and an occasional boozy brunch!

 What I would do differently on our next adventure?

 I realized living here, we don’t need as much as we think.
 We don’t have to keep up with the Joneses.
 We have a few good friends who love us for us.
 Back up north, it felt as if there was a constant battle between who can have the best house.
 We don’t have that feeling here at all.